davychens-svg/ai-video-narration/README.md

 1. Open the frontend in your browser (`http://localhost:3000` for Vite dev server or your deployed domain)
 2. Click **Start Camera** or load a video to begin streaming
-3. Pick a model: **SmolVLM** for ultra-fast captions or **Moondream** for advanced features
+3. Pick a model: **SmolVLM** (ultra-fast), **Qwen2-VL** (multilingual captions + queries), or **Moondream** (advanced detection/point/mask)
+4. When Qwen2-VL is active the frontend automatically stays on the `/api/process_frame` transformer path—perfect for language switching
-4. Watch realtime narration, detections, and points overlay the video feed
+5. Watch realtime narration, detections, and points overlay the video feed
-5. Adjust connection details, response length, or detection prompts via **Settings** at any time
+6. Adjust connection details, response length, or detection prompts via **Settings** at any time

 ## Architecture